40a/website/content/en/about.md

     weight: 40
 ---

-My name is Vincent Batoufflet and I’m a _Systems and Networks Engineer_ interested in new technologies, free software and tons of Go, Python and web development related stuff.
+My name is Vincent Batoufflet and I’m a _Systems and Network Engineer_ interested in new technologies, free software and tons of Go, Python and web development related stuff.

 When not dealing with computers, I enjoy music (learning drums), cinema, watching a lot of TV shows and reading books.